Skip to main content

 SuffixBehavior

 _jsonThe field value is treated as a nested JSON document.
-It is stored as-is in a text column in PostgreSQL and as a StringType in Spark.
+Stored as a document in MongoDB (default destination for JSON), or as a text column in PostgreSQL.
 No schema validation is applied to the nested content.

 _xmlThe field value is treated as an XML fragment.
-It is stored as-is in a text column in PostgreSQL and as a StringType in Spark.
+Stored as a text column in PostgreSQL or as a string in MongoDB.

 Declare these fields with type string in the schema: